swiftlang/swift-evolution/proposals/NNNN-global-actor-isolated-types-usability.md

 }
 ```

-The `globallyIsolated` closure in the above code is global-actor isolated via the `@MainActor`.
-Thus, it can never operate on the same reference concurrently at the same time, making it safe to be invoked from different isolation domains.
-This means that for such global-actor-isolated closures and functions, the `@Sendable` attribute is implicit.
+The `globallyIsolated` closure in the above code is global-actor isolated because it has the `@MainActor` attribute.
+Because it will always run isolated, it's fine for it to capture and use values that are isolated the same way.
+It's also safe to share it with other isolation domains because the captured values are never directly exposed to those isolation domains.
+This means that there's no reason not to always treat these functions as `@Sendable`.

 #### Non-`Sendable` captures in isolated closures